About the Course

 The Lonergan Institute is deeply indebted to Tim Lynch, retired professor of philosophy at Queens University in Belfast, Northern Ireland, for his tireless work in transcribing the classes.
 Tim wishes to thank Susan Legere of the Lonergan Institute and his son, David Lynch, for their technical assistance throughout the process.

-Instructions for Viewing the Course
+Instructions for Viewing

 The lectures and PowerPoint (PPT) slides from the course are being made available online for anyone interested in Lonergan’s thought through a video platform called Panopto©, which recreates the original lecture and class discussion.
 This format makes it possible to watch the video of the class session and also simultaneously view the PPT slides used to illustrate it.
 Each class session has been divided into two (2) parts.
 There is a separate link for each part of each class session.